locke8/weaponmark/README.md

 In Weaponmark a botch forfeits any and all actions remaining in the current turn.
 ### About
-Typing `weaponmark --about` will open your default browser and display this readme file.
+Typing: `weaponmark --about [ENTER]` will open your default browser and display this readme file.
 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](https://raw.githubusercontent.com/locke8/weaponmark/master/LICENSE.txt) file for details.